marcsantiago/OX3-Go-API-Client/README.md

 Everything is still being documented, for offline access to the documentation use the command

-Generates and offline html file
-**godoc -html github.com/marcsantiago/OX3-Go-API-Client/openx > docs.html**
+Generates an offline html file that can be viewed **godoc -html github.com/marcsantiago/OX3-Go-API-Client/openx > docs.html**

-or start a localhost version
+or start a localhost version, which will show you all the docs for every package in your GOPATH **godoc -http=":6060"**
-**godoc -http=":6060"**

 ----------